schmidtfutures/sf-eng-challenge-server/README.md

 # frontend-engineering-challenge

-Welcome to the Schmidt Futures Frontend Engineering Challenge Server!
+Welcome to the Tekalo Frontend Engineering Challenge Server!

 To share with an applicant: